shredthaGNAR/list-of-my-starred-repos/README.md

 * [huginn/huginn](https://github.com/huginn/huginn): Create agents that monitor and act on your behalf.
 Your agents are standing by!
 * [gohugoio/hugo](https://github.com/gohugoio/hugo): The world’s fastest framework for building websites.
 * [theocjr/hugo-academic-bookmarks](https://github.com/theocjr/hugo-academic-bookmarks): Bookmarks content section for the Academic theme (Hugo framework).
-* [HugoBlox/hugo-blox-builder](https://github.com/HugoBlox/hugo-blox-builder): ⚡ Hugo Blox: Markdown sites in minutes.
+* [HugoBlox/hugo-blox-builder](https://github.com/HugoBlox/hugo-blox-builder): ⚡ HugoBlox: Markdown sites in minutes.
 Academic/resume/lab/portfolio for AI researchers & startups.
 Premium templates.
 Deploy to GitHub Pages now in 1-click 👇
 * [craftsmandigital/hugo-get-pocket](https://github.com/craftsmandigital/hugo-get-pocket): This is a Hugo project that view bookmars from my get-pocket app.
 Using get-pocket api to generate json to use in website.
 * [adityatelange/hugo-PaperMod](https://github.com/adityatelange/hugo-PaperMod):  A fast, clean, responsive Hugo theme.
 * [gurusabarish/hugo-profile](https://github.com/gurusabarish/hugo-profile): A highly customizable and mobile first Hugo template for personal portfolio and blog.